ofdryads/miniageOS/README.md

 ## Instructions

-## Backstory and "mission statement", or, "why would anyone do this?"
+## Backstory and "mission statement" (or, "why would anyone do this?")

 ???